 - Adjusting to change and life transitions

-- Spiritual sensitivities and intuitive gifts
+- Navigating spiritual sensitivities and understanding intuitive gifts

 - Coping with stress and overwhelm